The O.C.: Critical reception

 In contrast to the first two, Season 3 of the series was met with mostly negative reception.
 After the eventual cancellation of the show, Schwartz admitted that "the whole first half of the third season was a total mess."
 IGN faulted a season which, in their opinion, had "far too much time and too many episodes spent with the less than beloved character Johnny."
 IGN also noted that "Kirsten and Sandy both suffered from unsatisfying stories," and that the departure of character Caleb Nichol had been a mistake "as he had been a great character to bounce off both of the elder Cohens."
 In September 2007, Schwartz admitted in an interview for New York that the show "went down the wrong road" with Johnny.
+In 2023, he said "We lost our sense of irony, our sense of fun.
+We became the type of melodrama we would have made fun of in Season 1."
 The season did, however, receive some praise.
 The new character Taylor Townsend was stated as being "played to perfection by Autumn Reeser" and her character was described as "one of the greatest elements of The O.C."
 Jeffrey Robinson of DVD Talk described the storylines as "very intelligent and also incorporate a great deal of humor to keep your interest."
 While looking back on the series in an interview for the complete series box-set, Schwartz explained that "somewhere around Season 3, for reasons too numerous to discuss, I lost focus.
 The network wasn't really supporting the show."
-Schwartz went on to say that Season 3 was probably "the most important season, because it's where I learned the most.
+Schwartz went on to say that the third season was probably "the most important season, because it's where I learned the most.
 About television, about myself as a writer, about discipline and trying to hold onto your focus even if you're hearing a lot of opinions or being forced to add things creatively that you don't agree with.
 And I don't think Season 4 would have been as fun or as adventurous or as weird and zany and ultimately emotional if it weren't for that experience."